Bira/octopus-carnival/_drafts/hells-rebels-3-part-1.md

 Hell's Rebels.

-I'm going to take a more condensed approach on Adventure 03, **Dance of the Damned**, and leave the conversion bits for their own post.
+I'm going to take a more condensed approach on Adventure 03, **Dance of the Damned**, and leave the detailed conversion bits for their own post.
 This one feels even bigger than Adventure 02, as it has three "dungeons" and a number of social encounters as well.
 I'll try to cover them all with one post.

 One of the things that happened over the hiatus is that I ran the first adventure and most of the second for a group of my friends, over roll20 and